ARMNTL/project-odin-calculator/README.md

 }
 ```

 21. Just for completion's sake!
 Let' add the compute repeatedly features.
 I.e. clicking the = button consecutively.
 I ended up with the following.
 I'm pretty sure it can be refactored, but I spent too much time on this one.
 It was fun!
+P.S.: I couldn't help it!
+I had to format the numbers!

 ```js
 // global variables